Aamir-786687/Aamir-786687/README.md

 # Hi there, I'm Aamir! 👋

-Welcome to my GitHub profile!
-I'm a passionate *Frontend Developer* with a strong foundation in *HTML, CSS, JavaScript, and frameworks like React*.
-I'm currently upskilling through intensive training at **Masai School*, and I love building scalable, real-world applications.
+I’m Aamir Ahmad, a Full Stack Developer from New Delhi with a B.Com (Hons.) background.
+Skilled in HTML, CSS, JavaScript, React, Redux, Node.js, Express, MongoDB, and Firebase, I enjoy building scalable web applications that enhance productivity and engagement.
+Passionate about problem-solving, fitness, and continuous learning.

 ---